 SoCalGas has compiled a list of suppliers1(pdf) which includes consultants, component manufacturers, installers and more which may prove helpful to you in this process.

 For more information, please contact us at 1-800-GAS-2000 or firstname.lastname@example.org.

-* Provided for information purposes only.
-Neither Southern California Gas Company, nor the CPUC recommend or endorse the products or services of any third party listed herein, or represent that the particular products or services are fit for any particular purpose or use.
-By publishing this list, neither Southern California Gas Company nor the CPUC is acting in an advisory capacity and does not assume any responsibility for use of the list by customers.
+1 Provided for information purposes only.
+There are numerous qualified non-utility providers of products and services needed for construction and operation of natural gas compression facilities, but Southern California Gas Company does not recommend or endorse the products or services of any particular party listed herein, or represent that the particular products or services are fit for any particular purpose or use.
+By publishing this list, Southern California Gas Company is not acting in an advisory capacity, and does not assume any responsibility for use of the list by customers.
 Although commercially reasonable efforts are used in posting this list, no representation is made that it is complete or free from error.
 Related information is posted at www.socalgas.com.
-There are numerous qualified third party product and service providers, but neither Southern California Gas Company nor the CPUC recommend or endorse the products or services of any third party listed, or represent that the particular products or services are fit for any particular purpose or use.
+To be added to the list, please send an e-mail to NGVInfo@semprautilities.com.
+Vendors are listed alphabetically and the order of listing implies no preference.